Driving Innovative Cancer Science to Patient Care

 Dear Colleagues and Friends:

-One hundred and ten years after the birth of this vital organization, we are pleased to present the 2017 AACR Annual Report.
-The report highlights the AACR’s progress during the past year in support of our mission: to prevent and cure all cancers through research, education, communication, collaboration, funding, and advocacy.
-It also commemorates the 110th anniversary of the AACR’s founding, with sidebars featuring historical data and members of the cancer community discussing the impact that the AACR has made on their lives.
+We are pleased to present the 2018 Annual Report of the American Association for Cancer Research (AACR).
+The report highlights the AACR’s progress over the past year in support of our mission: to prevent and cure cancer through research, education, communication, collaboration, funding, and advocacy.

 Margaret Foti, PhD, MD (hc)